Simply (K. T. Oslin album): Release

-Simply was released on June 2, 2015 via Red River Entertainment.
+On November 21, 2014, a thirteen minute long video was uploaded to YouTube featuring ninety-second snippet tracks from the album, which it claimed to be released on that date.
+On the contrary, Simply was officially released on June 2, 2015 via Red River Entertainment.
 It was Oslin's sixth studio release in her career.
 It was also her first studio release on an independent record label.
 The album was made available as a compact disc and as a digital download.
 The project did not chart on any Billboard music surveys, including the Top Country Albums chart, where all of her previous studio albums charted.
 According to Oslin, the album was simply meant to be sold along with her live show.
 No additional promotion was given to the record.
 "We’re not trying to get back on a label or make a big splash with this.
 We just wanted to make a record for fans to buy at shows," she commented.
 Simply would mark Oslin's final album release in her career.
 After being diagnosed with Parkinson's disease, she would die in 2020.